chaosAD/libffi-3.1/README_by_kaosad.txt

     if (ffi_prep_cif(&cif, FFI_DEFAULT_ABI, 1,              \
                      &ffi_type_sint, args) == FFI_OK) {
       s = "Hello World!";
-      ffi_call(&cif, puts, &rc, values);
+      ffi_call(&cif, FFI_FN(puts), &rc, values);
       /* rc now holds the result of the call to puts */ /* values holds a pointer to the function's arg, so to call puts() again all we need to do is change the value of s */
       s = "This is cool!";
-      ffi_call(&cif, puts, &rc, values);
+      ffi_call(&cif, FFI_FN(puts), &rc, values);
     }
     return 0;
   }

-The program is taken from the LibFFI documentation.
+The program is taken from the LibFFI documentation with modifications.
 The include path to "ffi.h" has been modified to reflect where it is, relative to where PutFFI.c is located.
+FFI_FN() macro is used to cast the function address to proper type to suppress warnings.

-Then create "compile_n_run_it" file /result folder:
+Create "compile_n_run_it" file /result folder:

   #! /bin/sh
   gcc -o bin/PutFFI.exe ./PutFFI.c -llibffi -Llib